alexcere/SAT-Maude/README.md

 This executable must be called with three arguments: file that contains the strategy, module that contains strategy call and name of strategy call.
-There are six different possibilities for this arguments:
+There are six different possibilities for these arguments:

 1. *Classic DPLL system*: classic-dpll-strat CLASSIC-DPLL-STRATEGY classic-dpll-strat